GemmBS/TFM_Wilfires_Catalonia/README.md

 ├── LICENSE                       # Project license
 └── README.md                     # Main project documentation (This file)
 ```
-# 2. Project summary: Wildfire Dynamics (1998-2022)
+# 2. Project summary: Wildfire dynamics (1998-2022)
 ## Overview
 This project explores the spatio-temporal dynamics of wildfires in Catalonia through a comprehensive dataset covering 25 years of history.
 By integrating environmental drivers (topography, meteorology) and anthropogenic factors (ignition causes), the study provides a 360-degree view of the fire regime in the Mediterranean context.

 ## Research focus & analysis
 The analysis is structured around the transition from descriptive statistics to predictive intelligence:
-- **Spatial & Topographic patterns**: Identifying the "Frequency-Severity Paradox" where high-frequency areas (Urban-Wildland Interface) often differ from high-severity hotspots (Rural interior).
+- **Spatial & topographic patterns**: Identifying the "Frequency-Severity Paradox" where high-frequency areas (Urban-Wildland Interface) often differ from high-severity hotspots (Rural interior).
-- **Meteorological Fingerprint**: Defining critical thresholds (The "Danger Zone") of 0 mm precipitation and temperatures above 30°C that escalate routine ignitions into Large Wildfires.
+- **Meteorological fingerprint**: Defining critical thresholds (The "Danger Zone") of 0 mm precipitation and temperatures above 30°C that escalate routine ignitions into Large Wildfires.
-- **Human Factor**: Analyzing the dominance of anthropogenic ignitions (intentionality and negligence) as the primary driver of fire risk in the region.
+- **Human dfactor**: Analyzing the dominance of anthropogenic ignitions (intentionality and negligence) as the primary driver of fire risk in the region.

 ## Technological approach
 To address the complexity of wildfire behavior, the project leverages: